kornysietsma/korny-info-blog/README.md

 really just notes for me.

-Build locally with `bundle exec jekyll serve`
+Build locally with `./run-locally.sh` (this works around OpenSSL 3.x SSL certificate issues with jekyll-remote-theme)

 Then open <http://localhost:4000/>